Spishak/46656-Numbered-Word-List-For-Dice-Generated-Passphrases/README.md

 This list does contain multiple words with the same root (e.g., where, whereas, and whereat).

-Since this list has many words that use the same root some people may advise you not to use it due to possible transcription errors.
+Since this list has many words that use the same root or are uncommon some people may advise you not to use it due to possible transcription errors.
 I personally dont see this as a problem, but many do.

 Use this list at your own risk!